NoelKennedy/MinimumEditDistance/README.md

 MinimumEditDistance
 ===================

-An implementation of Levenshtein's minimum edit distance for .net
+An implementation of Levenshtein's minimum edit distance for .net.
+Also available via a nuget package.